tri-cods/html-css/sections/links.md

 ## Activity

-In your `index.html` file, add a relative link to your About page.
+1. In your `index.html` file, add a relative link to your About page.

-Re-save that text file and reopen or refresh it in your browser.

-Also add a relative link from your `About page` to your `index.html` page.
-In your link, call this page `Home`.
-This will allow you to toggle back-and-forth between the two pages.
+2. Also add a relative link from your `About page` to your `index.html` page.
+In your link, call this page `Home` (Reminder: `index.html` is the homepage)

-Lastly, include an absolute link to a page of your choosing.
+3. Lastly, include an absolute link to a page of your choosing.
 Remember that an absolute link includes the protocol (for example, `http:`) and also a domain (for example, `cuny.edu`).

 	http://cuny.edu/about

+4. Re-save your text files and reopen or refresh them in your browser.

+## Check if it worked!
+When your pages are updated, you should be able to toggle back and forth between the pages of your website, and navigate to the external webpage.

 [<<<Back](p_and_h.md) | [Next>>>](images.md)